-The Federal Government of Canada and certain survivors of the Sixties Scoop have reached a settlement of class action lawsuits that provide compensation for certain survivors of the Sixties Scoop.
+The Federal Government of Canada and certain survivors of the Sixties Scoop have reached a settlement of class action lawsuits that provides compensation for certain survivors of the Sixties Scoop.

 The settlement includes people who are registered Indians (as defined in the Indian Act) and Inuit, as well as people eligible to be registered Indians; and were removed from their homes in Canada between January 1, 1951 and December 31, 1991 and placed in the care of non-Indigenous foster or adoptive parents.